-We looked through our database of over 250 credit cards to find the top offers with 0% interest introductory periods.
+We looked through our database of credit cards to find the top offers with 0% interest introductory periods.
 These credit cards can help you with APR charges, whether you are looking to save on future purchases on want help paying down existing debt.

 Table of Contents